MahApps/mahapps.github.com/guides/quick-start.md

 ![]({{site.baseurl}}/images/05_WindowCommands.png)

 The foreground (link) colour of `WindowCommands` will always be white, *unless* the titlebar is disabled, in which case it will be the reverse of whatever theme you have selected.
 For example, using the White/Light theme, the foreground colour will be black.

+There is also the `LeftWindowCommands`, that orientates the commands at the left side of the titlebar.

 <a name="moreinfo"></a>
 ### What Next?